Denza announced a few hours after the launch that the D9 MPV received more than 3,000 orders within 30 minutes of the start of pre-sales.

 (Image credit: Denza)

-After months of warm-up, the first MPV model of Denza, a joint venture between BYD (OTCMKTS: BYDDY, HKG: 1211) and Mercedes-Benz Group - previously known as Daimler AG, has finally been released.
+After months of warm-up, the first MPV model of Denza, a joint venture between BYD (OTCMKTS: BYDDY, HKG: 1211) and Mercedes-Benz Group - previously known as Daimler AG, has finally started pre-sale.

 The model appears to have received a good initial reception, with Denza announcing a few hours after the launch that the D9 MPV received more than 3,000 orders within 30 minutes of the start of the pre-sale.